wiztools/moneylib/README.md

 ## Usage

-The users are encouraged to look at the test cases in the code for example usage.
+We encourage you to look at the test cases in the code for examples.